Chapel Hill: University of North Carolina Press, 1983. xiv, 305 pp. ISBN 0-8078-1547-0.

 The information that is available today, about the land reform in North Vietnam, is more plentiful and more reliable than the information that was available when I wrote this book.
 It is now apparent that I was seriously wrong on one issue: the question of Chinese influence.
 I argued, at the end of Chapter 11, that reports that Chinese advisers had pushed the Vietnamese into erroneous land reform policies must be mistaken, since the record of land reform in China made it plain that the Chinese, having made mistakes of that sort in an early stage of their land reform (up to the early months of 1948), had realised that they were mistakes, and had not repeated them during the main part of the Chinese land reform (1950 onward).
 The logic still makes sense to me, but the conclusion seems to have been wrong.
 Chinese advisers did push the Vietnamese into making mistakes that the Chinese had not made in the most recent years of their own land reform.
 I still don't really know why.
 One possibility is that fairly sophisticated Chinese land reform policies got "dumbed down" in the process of translation and transmission to the Vietnamese.
 Another is that current Chinese thinking about land reform may have been based entirely on the most recent period of Chinese land reform.
 Since mistakes of this sort had not been a problem in that most recent period, they may have fallen off the list of known errors that land reform cadres should be warned not to repeat.

-On page 217, I say that President Richard Nixon estimated that 500,000 people had been executed during the North Vietnamese land reform, and that another 500,000 had died in slave labor camps.
+On page 217, I wrote that President Richard Nixon estimated that 500,000 people had been executed during the North Vietnamese land reform, and that another 500,000 had died in slave labor camps.
 My source was the account of Nixon's news conference of July 27, 1972, that appeared the following day in the New York Times.
 The New York Times had apparently had a typo; what Nixon had actually said was that 50,000 had been executed and 500,000 had died in slave labor camps.

 c.v. for Edwin E. Mo´se